1. Editor’s Note

 Insun Woo: This is your first show in the UAE.
 What was it like to show here?
 And what is your impression of Dubai so far?

-Navjot Altaf: I haven’t been to many art spaces yet, but I enjoyed visiting the Jameel Arts Centre, and we are going to Sharjah tomorrow to visit exhibitions.
-In terms of audience, I think that there is an awareness for contemporary art here.
-A number of people came for the opening of Pattern, and I hope the exhibition will attract more visitors.
+Navjot Altaf: I haven’t been to many art spaces yet, but I enjoyed visiting the Jameel Arts Centre.
+We are going to Sharjah tomorrow to visit exhibitions.
+There is definitely an interest in contemporary art here.
+Several people came for the opening of Pattern, and I hope the exhibition will attract more visitors.

 2. Installation view of Navjot Altaf: Pattern at Ishara Art Foundation, 2022.
 Image courtesy Ishara Art Foundation.
 Photo by Ismail Noor/Seeing Things.

-N.A.: I was quite politically engaged when I first got started with my artistic practice.
-This was 1972, and the times were politically charged in India.
-There was a student-led movement across the country, and my partner had just come from England where he was also part of a student organization.
-Through him, I came to know another student group in Bombay and became a member.
-As a group we participated in rallies in solidarity; we believed that the system had to be changed.
-We were part of a cultural group and concentrated on art and culture, we were reading books like The Necessity of Art by Ernst Fischer.
-It was inspired by Marxist thinking, so Marxism laid some theoretical premise for me to think critically not only about art but also about artists and society.
-Marxism made me understand that things cannot be seen in isolation.
-You can't be isolated from the social system that you're part of and nothing is static.
+N.A.: I was quite politically engaged when I started with my artistic practice in 1972, when India was politically charged.
+Student-led movements were taking place across the country.
+Through my partner – who’d just come back from England where he was part of a student organization – I came to know a student group in Bombay and became a member.
+We believed that India’s political system had to change.
+As a group, we participated in rallies in solidarity.
+We read books inspired by Marxist thought, like The Necessity of Art by Ernst Fischer.
+Marxism allowed me to think critically not only about art but also about artists and society.
+I understood that individuals can’t be isolated from the social system they are part of.
+Nothing is static.
 Everything moves.
 Change is inevitable.

 Nothing is static.
 Everything moves.
 Change is inevitable.

 Staying in Bastar and seeing what was happening around, such as mining, made me more interested in environmental issues.
-The year I went had a drought, there were no rains, poor rice crops and people suffered.
-Seeing problems like these I got deeply interested in the root causes of such situations.
+The year I went had a drought, which yielded poor rice crops.
+People were suffering.
+Seeing problems like these got me deeply interested in the root causes of such situations.

 The energy of that place was very different.
 Our focus was also on travel within Bastar which exposed us to the infrastructure of that place.
 Gradually in the second year, we were interacting with community people outside the center and by the end of the year negotiated a strategy between us to collaborate with the people interested in working on site-specific projects at hand-pump sites where people of all age groups came to fetch water.
 This was not work which is predecided and done in a studio and then brought out as a complete object.
 The significance of the work resides in the fact it was built with the people and for their use.
 Some artists and critics visited Bastar to see how the project was moving and there were new questions about collaboration and autonomy of the artworks, different modes, and what questions such collaborations raise.